 Basic knowledge of ecology and natural resource-based management.

-To effectively establish and implement carbon projects and tap into relevant markets, one must first understand how carbon and greenhouse gasses are measured and monitored.
+To effectively establish and implement carbon projects and tap into relevant markets, one must first understand how carbon and greenhouse gasses (GHGs) are measured and monitored.
 This course starts by exploring the global distribution and dynamics of forested ecosystems – where forests are and how this has changed over time.
-This sets the stage for examining the global carbon cycle – including the key role that forests play.
-The course culminates in dissecting how greenhouse gasses are tracked over time and how carbon budgets are determined.
+This sets the stage for examining the global carbon cycle, including the key role that forests play.
+The course culminates in dissecting how GHGs are tracked over space and time and how carbon budgets are determined.

-The primary learning outcome is understanding where data related to forest carbon comes from and how it can be used to quantify, monitor, and model carbon stocks and emissions.
+The primary learning and competency outcome is understanding where data related to forest carbon originates and how each type can be used as critical inputs in forest carbon projects.

-The primary learning outcomes include understanding the range of different forest carbon projects, how they compare, and which types are relevant to particular areas of interest.
+The primary learning outcomes and competencies include understanding the range of different initiatives, programs, and projects, including relevance to particular geographies of interest.

-The primary learning outcomes include an understanding of the current state of both domestic and internationally applicable markets, changes on the horizon, and key resources to stay informed.
+The primary learning outcomes and competencies include an understanding of the current state of both domestic and internationally applicable markets, changes on the horizon, and key resources to stay informed.